crywolf/mkchlog/README.md

 `mkchlog gen`

 You can provide additional options:
 * Commit number to start.
-Previous commits will be skipped.
+This one and previous commits will be skipped.
 By default, all commit messages are checked.
 * Config (template) file name [default value is `.mkchlog.yml`]
 * Path to the git repository [default value is the current directory]